guywilson/pfm/pfm-man.md

 	current balance: The balance of the account as of now balance after bills: The projected balance at the end of the current period

-**update-account, ua <account code>**
+**update-account, ua [account-code]**

-Update the account details as entered with the add-account command.
+Update the account details for the account specified with account-code.

+**delete-account, da [account-code]**

+Permanently deletes the account specified with account-code.

+**use [account-code]**

+Set the current account context to the account with account-code.

+**import-accounts, ia [json-file]**

+Import accounts from the JSON file specified with *json-file*.

+**export-accounts, xa [json-file]**

+Export the accounts as a JSON file with name specified with *json-file*.

+**add-category, ac**

+Adds a new category to the system with the following fields:

+	code: The unique category code
+	description: The category description

+**list-categories, lc**

+Lists all categories stored in the system.